theboomer/SpongeDocs/source/devs/git/gitusageImpl.rst

 ================================
-Git-Fu for Sponge Implementation
+Git Usage for Sponge Implementation
 ================================

+After cloning the Sponge project as per the instructions :doc:`gitusage` under enlisting the Sponge source, the developer can start to work.

+Note:  ``Mixin``, and ``SpongeAPI`` are two submodules of the Sponge project.
+Before commits to Sponge, make sure to test, and ``commit`` and ``push`` the changes to either Mixin and/or SpongeAPI *before* making commits and pushing changes to Sponge.
+When changes to SpongeAPI and/or Mixin are done, the ``git status`` within Sponge will show unstaged commits that refer to the submodule(s).  ``git add SpongeAPI`` and/or ``git add Mixin`` if those submodules appear in the status as unstaged commits.

+If the work that is about to occur involves changes to both implementation AND the API please STOP HERE and go look at :doc:`gitusageApi`.

 1. ``cd Sponge``

 #. ``git pull``

 .. tip::
-    Bring your master branch current before branching.  ``git pull`` brings your branch (master at this point) up to date before branching it.
+    The developer should bring master branch current before branching.  ``git pull`` brings the branch (master at this point) up to date before branching it.

 #. ``git checkout -b YourBranchName``

 .. tip::
-    The name of your branch should follow a convention.
-Please try to use a name like ``feature/your-feature``
+    The name of the branch should follow a convention.
+Please use a name with a pattern ``feature/added-feature``.
+Good examples:  ``feature/network-packet``, `feature/user-commands``.
+Not good examples:  ``feature/fixes``, ``feature/trying-something``.

 #.
 Work with the files, create files, etc..
-Do your work in the branch.
+Work in the branch.
+(Use ``git branch`` to list the branch that is current)

 #.
-When you're done working with the files you can do a check that the
+When done working with the files check that the
     module will compile.
 This would be a good idea before even making the commit.

 .. tip::
     Run ``gradle compileJava`` to run a simple build of the source files.

 #.
-When you're convinced that the build of your branch of the Sponge is
+When convinced that the build of the branch of the Sponge is
-    ok then you can commit.
+    ok then commit.

 #.  ``git status``